The Fine Foundation Chesil Beach Centre

 The visitor centre is on the South West Coast path on the Legacy Trail.
 The Centre is situated right next to the beach with views to Portland and along the Jurassic Coast to Bridport.

-For a different perspective on your coast path walk, why not hop on a hour-long boat trip on the Fleet Explorer to find out more about this internationally important
+For a different perspective on your coast path walk, why not hop on a hour-long boat trip on the Fleet Explorer to find out more about this nationally and internationally important Marine Protected Area.

 There is disabled parking next to the Centre (charges apply) and a disabled toilet outside the Centre.
 The Centre itself is wheelchair accessible, and the boardwalk is suitable for wheelchairs and mobility vehicles but does not extend over the beach.